 The one thing we know that is constant in life is change!
 Any type of change comes with an abundance of emotions.
 For teens, you are constantly changing.
 You are navigating emotions related to sex, relationships, your identity and orientation daily.
 This can be so overwhelming and sometimes you might feel like you just need to be heard.
 You want to be told that there isn’t something wrong with you, that it is okay to feel the emotions you are.

-I’m here to tell you that it does not have to stay that way forever.
-I’ve seen how skills can help you both not only understand one another, you can begin to empathize, and embrace the constant change you are both experiencing together.
+As therapists, we are here to tell you that it does not have to stay that way forever.
+We’ve seen how counseling can help you both not only understand one another, you can begin to empathize, and embrace the constant change you are both experiencing.

 DIALECTICAL BEHAVIOR THERAPY WITH TEENS AND PARENTS

-Dialectical Behavior Therapy (DBT) has five specific skill sets that include the following: Mindfulness, Distress Tolerance, Walking the Middle Path, Emotion Regulation, and Interpersonal Effectiveness.
-A brief overview of the skills will help in understanding how they can benefit teens and parents in communicating with a teen who is experiencing changes and recognition of how they identify themselves, their sexuality, relationships, and orientation.
+Dialectical Behavior Therapy (DBT) has five specific skill sets that include the following: mindfulness, distress tolerance, walking the middle path, emotional regulation, and interpersonal effectiveness.
+A brief overview of the skills will help you understand how DBT can benefit teens and parents.
+Specifically, in communicating with a teen who is experiencing changes and recognize of how they identify themselves, their sexuality, relationships, and orientation.